 Unfortunately, abuse in nursing homes is becoming more common.
 Most of the people put in a nursing home will be cared for properly, but some residents will be abused.
 Approximately 40 percent of adults will enter a nursing home in their life, which means too many elders will be at risk for abuse.
 Knowing the signs of abuse and being aware of other factors can help you diagnose potential abuse or even prevent it from happening to your loved one.
 If you suspect someone is being abused in a nursing home, report it to the nursing home facility immediately.
-If it involves your loved one, consider contacting a Phoenix nursing home negligence lawyer and request a review of your potential claim or lawsuit.
+If it involves your loved one, consider contacting a Personal Injury Lawyer NY locals turn to, and request a review of your potential claim or lawsuit.

 Nursing home abuse may include: